unjs/rou3/README.md

     '/foo': {}
   }
 })
 ```

 - `routes`: An object specifying initial routes to add
 - `strictTrailingSlash`: By default router ignored trailing slash for matching and adding routes.
 When set to `true`, matching with trailing slash is different.

 ### Route Matcher

-**Experimental feature:** Behavior might change in a semver-minor release.

 Creates a multi matcher from router tree that can match **all routes** matching path: